yasiryagi/helpdesk/roles/council-members/README.md

 If the BM needs clarity or more information than what is covered in the Bounty Issue, reply to it for clarity.

 Once the draft is completed, the BM creates a text or spending proposal (if funding is needed for their tasks) presenting a draft of the Forum post that will be made for the bounty.
-If the text is too long to fit in the proposal, a link the text is shared in its place.
+If the text is too long to fit in the proposal, a link to the text is shared in its place.

 If the proposal is approved, with or without any agreed corrections, the Forum thread is created with the agreed content.